VanillaTymeServers/documentation/docs/mods.md

 # Client Modifications

-A list of allowed and banned mods.
-The list will be updated accordingly.
+The use of any client modifications that give an unfair advantage to the game, including scripts, are against the rules.
+However, we do have a few exceptions for specific mods.
+List gets updated accordingly.

 | Name                         | *       |